The American Automobile Industry in World War Two

 In 1945, the coal stoker business of the Portland plant was moved to Cleveland, OH and consolidated with that plant's oil burner business.
 However, this was not the end of the Iron Fireman plant in Portland.
 The plant switched product lines and began making aerospace products for Boeing aircraft and USAF guided missiles.
 The Portland site became known as the Portland Division of the company.
 In 1961 the company merged with the Electronic Specialty Company (ESCO).
 After the merger, the Portland plant continued to produce aerospace components until it was purchased in 1974 by Boeing.

-In 2000 Iron Fireman was acquired by Vapor Power, who moved operations to Franklin Park, Illinois, where they operated until production ceased in December 2011.
+In 2000 Iron Fireman was acquired by Vapor Power, who moved operations to Franklin Park, Illinois.
+It operated there until production ceased in December 2011.
 Vapor Power then sold all remaining assets for burners of the Iron Fireman business to OEM Boiler Parts Inc., of Elizabethtown, PA, including all engineering and sales records, parts inventory, and production tooling.

 This page will focus on the original Portland, OR operation of the company.